-It is the public policy of the State of California to promote equal employment opportunity (EEO) by prohibiting discrimination or harassment in employment because of race, religious creed, color, national origin, ancestry, age (over 40), mental and physical disability (including HIV and AIDS), medical condition (cancer and genetic characteristics), marital status, gender/transgender sexual orientation (heterosexuality, homosexuality and bisexuality), pregnancy (childbirth, or related medical conditions), political affiliation/opinion, Veteran's status or request for family medical leave.
-The BSCC, as well as Grantees/Sub Grantees and Contractors, will not discriminate in the delivery of services or benefits based on the previously identified situations.
-All contracts awarded to a Community-Based Organization (CBO), and all construction contracts awarded to governmental entities in excess of \$10,000 are required to contain a provision requiring compliance with civil rights regulations.
+It is the public policy of the State of California to promote equal employment opportunity (EEO) by prohibiting discrimination or harassment in employment because of race, color, religion (including religious dress and grooming practices), national origin, ancestry, disability (physical, mental, HIV and AIDS), medical condition (including cancer and genetic characteristics), genetic information, marital status, sex/gender (includes pregnancy, childbirth, breastfeeding, and/or related medical conditions), gender identity and gender expression, age (40 years and above), sexual orientation, veteran and/or military status, protected medical leaves (requesting or approved for leave under the Family and Medical Leave Act or the California Family Rights Act), domestic violence victim status, political affiliation, and any other status protected by state or federal law.

+The BSCC, as well as Grantees/Subgrantees and Contractors, will not discriminate in the delivery of services or benefits based on the previously identified situations.
+All contracts awarded to a Community-Based Organization (CBO), and all construction contracts awarded to governmental entities in excess of \$10,000 of federal funding are required to contain a provision requiring compliance with civil rights regulations.